RMonica/Hybrid_HMD_Tracking_RS/README.md

 Installation
 ------------

-The tracking library is written in C++ and it is cross-platform.
+The tracking library is written in C++ (C++17 required) and it is cross-platform.
 It should compile on both Windows and Linux using CMake.

 Scripts to generate the figures of the paper require Linux (tested on Ubuntu 22.04 and 24.04) and the following dependencies: